Olalekan4545/Airline-Revenue-Travel-Analytics-Dashboard/README.md

 ## 🛠️ Tools Used
 - Power BI : to create report and Vissualization.
-- DAX : for calulation of Metrics.
+- Measures : for calulation of Metrics.
 - Power Query: for cleaning and checking data quality.
 - Data Modeling: for creating a relationship between my dataset and date table.